top of page

 • I started my career as a organizer and facilitator for cooperatives for refugee and immigrant women of color, and taught ESL to adults too.

-• I have worked in international organizations like the UN Women's Fund (UNIFEM), Afghanistan Research and Evaluation Unit and spent nearly a decade with Oxfam, as the Regional Gender Advisor for East Asia and then the Global Senior Gender Justice Lead.
+• I have worked inside of international organizations like the UN Women's Fund (UNIFEM), Afghanistan Research and Evaluation Unit and spent nearly a decade with Oxfam, as the Regional Gender Advisor for East Asia and then the Global Senior Gender Justice Lead.

-• In 2015, I became an independent consultant and Associate with Gender at Work, supporting organizational development, feminist leadership, emergent learning and strategy.
+• In 2015, I became an independent consultant and Associate with Gender at Work, facilitating organizational development, feminist leadership, emergent learning journeys and strategy with philanthropic and movement building organizations.

 • I am certified in and have taught trauma informed yoga with Third Root Community Health Center, Brown Sugar Yoga and Exhale to Inhale.